John Scofield: Biography

 At the beginning of the 1990s, Scofield formed a quartet which included Joe Lovano with whom he recorded several albums for Blue Note.
 Time on My Hands (1990), with Joe Lovano, Charlie Haden, and Jack DeJohnette, showcased Scofield's guitar and Charles Mingus-influenced writing.
 Bill Stewart became the group's drummer and played on Meant to Be (1991) and What We Do (1993).
 In 1992, Scofield released Grace Under Pressure, featuring guitarist Bill Frisell, with Charlie Haden on bass and Joey Baron on drums.
 Stewart rejoined Scofield and Steve Swallow for I Can See Your House from Here, a collaboration with Pat Metheny.

-Near the end of the time he played with Blue Note, Scofield returned to a sound which included more funk and soul jazz.
+Near the end of the period when he was recording for Blue Note, Scofield returned to a sound which included more funk and soul jazz.
 In 1994 and 1995, he formed a group with organist/pianist Larry Goldings, bassist Dennis Irwin, and alternating drummers, Bill Stewart and Idris Muhammad.
 The group toured extensively, and the albums Hand Jive and Groove Elation feature this funk/groove/soul-jazz dimension in Scofield's music with tenor saxophonist Eddie Harris, percussionist Don Alias, and trumpeter Randy Brecker.
 He recorded the 1997 album A Go Go with Medeski, Martin & Wood.

 Also during that time he began to work with British composer Mark-Anthony Turnage.
 He appeared as a soloist on Turnage's Blood on the Floor: Elegy for Andy.
 They collaborated on Scorched, an album of Turnage's orchestrations of Scofield's compositions, largely from the Blue Matter period.
 John Patitucci and Peter Erskine performed at the live premiere of Scorched at the Alte Oper in Frankfurt in September 2002 with the Radio-Symphony-Orchestra Frankfurt and the hr-Bigband.
 The performance was recorded and released by Deutsche Grammophon.

 Scofield released Überjam in 2002 and Up All Night in 2003, two albums on which he experimented with drum and bass.
 He recorded in Europe with the Bugge Wesseltoft New Conception of Jazz in 2001–2002 and 2006.
 In 2004 EnRoute: John Scofield Trio LIVE was released with Steve Swallow on bass and Bill Stewart on drums.
 It was recorded live at the Blue Note Jazz Club in New York City in December 2003.
 That was followed the next year by That's What I Say: John Scofield Plays the Music of Ray Charles which led to performances with Mavis Staples, Gary Versace on organ, John Benitez on bass, and Steve Hass on drums.
 After sitting in for two engagements in December 2005 with Phil Lesh and Friends, Scofield has played numerous shows with the band.